jason89521/github-repo-search/README.md

 - Fetch the list of repositories.
 - Fetch a single repository.
 - Fetch the contents of a single repository.
+- Search the users that best match the search term.

 ### `store.tsx`